k8s-sec/cloud-native-security-tutorial/docs/settings.md

 ## Remediate a test

-!!!
+!!! note
     This tutorial was written using Kubernetes 1.18.2 and testing against the CIS Kubernetes Benchmark v1.5.1.
 If you are using a later version of Kubernetes, it's possible that the default configuration settings have changed and the results you get might not match what is described here.

 Scroll back through the results to find the result and (further down the results) the remediation information for the test 4.2.6.